-- Right to Request Restrictions: You have the right to request restrictions on certain uses and disclosures of your protected health information; however, CTS is not required to agree to your request. - Right to Receive Confidential Communications by Alternative means and at Alternative Locations: You have the right to request and receive confidential communications of PHI by alternative means and at alternative locations. (e.g. You may not want a family member or roommate to know you are seeing a counselor, so upon your request we would contact you through an alternative phone number or mailing address.) - Right to Inspect and Copy: You have the right to inspect or obtain a copy (or both) of PHI and counseling records (from your file) used to make decisions about you for as long as the PHI is maintained in the record.
+- Right to Receive Confidential Communications by Alternative means and at Alternative Locations: You have the right to request and receive confidential communications of PHI by alternative means and at alternative locations. (e.g. You may not want a family member or roommate to know you are seeing a counselor, so upon your request we would contact you through an alternative phone number or mailing address.) - Right to Inspect and Copy: You have the right to inspect or obtain a copy (or both) of PHI and counseling records (from your file) used to make decisions about you for as long as the PHI is maintained in the record.
 Although rare, we may deny your access to PHI under certain circumstances, but in some cases you may have this decision reviewed.
 On your request, we will discuss with you the details of the request and denial process.
-Submit your request to inspect or obtain PHI and counseling records to your primary counselor or Director of Clinical Services, Amanda Wheeler, Ph.D. - Right to Amend: You have the right to request in writing an amendment of PHI for as long as the PHI is maintained in the record.
+Submit your request to inspect or obtain PHI and counseling records to your primary counselor or Bethany Evans, Psy.D., Asst.
+Director, Counseling and Testing Services.
+You may be charged a reasonable fee for copying costs. - Right to Amend: You have the right to request in writing an amendment of PHI for as long as the PHI is maintained in the record.
 We may deny your request.
 On your request, we will discuss with you the details of the amendment process. - Right to receive an accounting of disclosures of PHI: You generally have the right to receive an accounting of disclosures of PHI for which you have neither provided consent nor authorization (as described in III above).
-You may submit your written request for accounting of disclosures to your personal counselor or Executive Director, Bethany

-Evans, Psy.D.

-• Right to a Paper Copy: You have the right to obtain a paper copy of this notice from CTS upon request, even if you have agreed to receive the notice electronically.
+You may submit your written request for accounting of disclosures to your personal counselor or Bethany Evans, Psy.D., Asst.
+Director, Counseling and Testing Services. - Right to a Paper Copy: You have the right to obtain a paper copy of this notice from CTS upon request, even if you have agreed to receive the notice electronically.